learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Kubernetes comes with a list of roles and cluster roles prepackaged that you can list with `kubectl get roles --all-namespaces` and `kubectl get clusterroles` respectively.

-In the following example, you will use the `system:auth-delegator` cluster role which has all the permission to call the Token Review API.
+In the following example, you will use the `system:auth-delegator` ClusterRole which has the permission to call the Token Review API.

 You can inspect it with: